getodk/docs/shared-src/docs-tech-guide.rst

 Docs Technical Guide
 ==========================

-This document explains the tools and workflows used when contributing to ODK Documentation.
+This document explains how to contribute to
+ODK Docs.

 .. note::